High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Introduction

 \section{Introduction}

-The shallow water equations are a simplified model of hydrostatic flows at small depth-to-width aspect ratio, which is widely used in river hydraulics and coastal engineering.
+The shallow water equations are a simplified model of hydrostatic flows at small depth-to-width aspect ratio, which is widely used for modelling circulations in well-mixed basins, lagoons, and coastal seas.
 A rigorous derivation of this model from the incompressible Navier-Stokes equations can be found, e.g., in \cite{bresch:2007, decoene:2009}.
-A great number of different approximation techniques for their numerical solution has been proposed in the past, often tailored to address adequately the specific difficulties posed by different flow regimes.
-For low Froude number regimes, which will be the focus of this work, efficient semi-implicit finite difference methods were proposed, e.g., in the seminal papers \cite{casulli:1990, casulli:1992}.
-These methods are extremely popular in the coastal engineering community and they have been extended to high-order finite elements, e.g., in \cite{busto:2022, dumbser:2013, tumolo:2013}.
-The purpose of this work is to present the first step in the development of an adaptive solver for the shallow water equations for coastal engineering applications, which also inherits the efficiency and robustness properties of the methods introduced in \cite{casulli:1990, casulli:1992}.
+A great number of different approximation techniques for their numerical solution has been proposed in the past, often tailored to address the specific difficulties posed by different flow regimes.
+For low Froude number regimes, which will be the focus of this work, efficient semi-implicit finite difference methods have been proposed, e.g., in the seminal papers \cite{casulli:1990, casulli:1992}.
+These methods are extremely popular in the coastal sea modelling community and they have been extended to high-order finite elements, e.g. in \cite{busto:2022, dumbser:2013, tavelli:2014, tumolo:2013}.
+In \cite{casulli:2009}, the semi-implicit finite difference method proposed in \cite{casulli:1990} has been modified to exploit high-resolution bathymetric datasets, which are now available for coastal areas at spatial resolutions that exceed the computational mesh resolution by orders of magnitude, and are significantly finer than those typically used in conventional coastal simulations based on low-order numerical schemes.
+The purpose of this work is to propose a high-order adaptive finite element solver for the shallow water equations for coastal sea modelling, which is also capable of exploiting high-resolution bathymetries.